i386x/pubdocs/Rust/README.md

     * a *virtual method table* (*vtable*), which contains, for each method of `SomeTrait` and its super traits that `T` implements, a pointer to `T`'s implementation (i.e. a function pointer)
+* a default trait object lifetime bound
+  * is the assumed lifetime of references held by a trait object
+  * used instead of the lifetime parameter elision rules when the lifetime bound is omitted entirely
+  * if `'_` is used as the lifetime bound then the bound follows the usual elision rules
+  * if the trait object is used as a type argument of a generic type then the containing type is first used to try to infer a bound
+    * if there is a unique bound from the containing type then that is the default
+    * if there is more than one bound from the containing type then an explicit bound must be specified
+  * if neither of those rules apply, then the bounds on the trait are used:
+    * if the trait is defined with a single lifetime bound then that bound is used
+    * if `'static` is used for any lifetime bound then `'static` is used
+    * if the trait has no lifetime bounds, then the lifetime is inferred in expressions and is `'static` outside of expressions

 Examples of trait objects:
 ```rust